stevenGarciaDev/BugTrackerUI/README.md

 The deployed application can be found at the following URL, [https://bugtracks.azurewebsites.net/](https://bugtracks.azurewebsites.net/).

-The application has been deployed to Azure and setup to use CI/CD with Azure Pipelines.
+The application has been deployed to Heroku.

 The GitHub for the API can be found at the following [link](https://github.com/stevenGarciaDev/BugTrackerAPI) which was developed using C#, ASP.NET Core 3.1, Entity Framework Core, and SQL Server.

 ## Description of App Features

-The features implemented accomplish the goals of making the Minimum Viable Product of a Bug Tracking app.
+The features implemented accomplish the goal of making the Minimum Viable Product of a Bug Tracking app.

 ![Landing Page](https://github.com/stevenGarciaDev/BugTrackerUI/blob/master/docs/landingPage_bugtracks.PNG "Landing Page")